Tesser3kt/GEVO/3.AB PreIB/number_theory/exams/real/exam_congruence.typ

   #block(width: 100%)[
     #points(35)

-    For which values of $k<10$ there exists a solution to the congruence
+    For which values of $k in ZZ$ with $1 <= k <= 8$ does there exist a solution to the congruence
+    #align(center)[
-    #align(center)[$k dot.c x eq.triple 1 pmod(10)$?]
+      $k dot.c x eq.triple 2 pmod(9)$?
-    Write those down or *state how to find them*.
     ]
+    Write those down and *state how you found them*.
  ]
+]
 #v(25%)
 #enum(numbering: "a)", start: 2)[
     #block(width: 100%)[
     #points(20)
-    Three mathematicians are walking up a tower, wanting to count all the stairs they sit down at the bottom and try to think of a plan.
-"I've got it" one exclaims.
-"Each of us will only count stairs up to some constant and then go back to one.
-At the top we will surely somehow calculate the result."
-Unfortunately yet unsurprisingly none of them can count higher then 10.
+    Three mathematicians are walking up a tower and wish to count the number of stairs leading to the top.
+They sit down and try to think of a plan.

-    Choose the three
-    constants such that they can succeed at any tower up to 500 stairs, also *briefly describe* the method for calculating the result at the end.
+    As is universally the case, the mathematicians can't count up to more than ten.
+Knowing that there are most likely at most five hundred stairs, devise a way for the mathematicians to determine the number of stairs.

+    *Explain thoroughly how you arrived at your method and make sure to explain why it works.*
   ]
 ]
 #pagebreak()